 In 1864, Edward York of Wighill expressed a desire to finance the building of a new church in Tockwith.
 Sadly he died before anything was started, so his wife decided to build the church in his memory.
 The site was donated by Andrew Montague which, according to the Yorkshire Gazette dated 9th July 1864, covered an area of one acre and 15 perches in one piece, and one rood and 22 perches in another.

-It remains a handsome stone structure and was built in the early English style of cruciform in plan, consisting of nave, chancel, transepts and a low circular tower containing three bells.
-The roof of the nave is of open timber work and that of the chancel panelled oak.
-The east end is adorned by a large and beautiful stained glass window, of four lights, on which are depicted the last four scenes in the life of Christ.
+It remains a handsome stone structure and was built in the early English style of cruciform in plan, consisting of naïve, chancel, transepts and a low circular tower containing three bells.
+The roof of the naïve is of open timber work and the chancel is panelled oak.
+The east end is adorned by a large and beautiful stained glass window, on which are depicted the last four scenes in the life of Christ.
 The west end is lit by three stained glass windows and one of hexagon shape, also filled with stained glass.
-The windows of the nave are filled with plain glass, as is also that in the north transept.
+The windows of the naïve are filled with plain glass, as is also that in the north transept.
 The three-light window of the south transept, representing the Nativity, is a memorial to Edward York Esq and his wife, Penelope Beatrice Sykes, the founder of the church.
 It was erected “as a thank offering to God by those who loved them”.
 Hardman created and built the windows.

-Full details of the day’s events, including an account written by John Edwin Wood, can be read from a copy of the Yorkshire Gazette which is located in the south transept.
+Full details of the day’s events, including an account written by John Edwin Wood, can be read from a copy of the Yorkshire Gazette which is located in the north transept.
 Additional transcripts, news of the day’s event and also Rolls of Honour can be read in G.C East’s “Tockwith – the Village Story”.
-The curch was granted listed building status in April 2004 – Grade II.
+The church was granted listed building status in April 2004 – Grade II.